Fact sheet: Whale oil was a rare and highly prized commodity

 Red Bay Basque Whaling Station, a UNESCO World Heritage Site

 Located in the Labrador Straits region is a little village with a history that has become the focus of the world.
-Red Bay, so known for the view of the reddish bluffs as boats enter the harbour through the western tickle, or strait, was a seasonal home to Basque whalers in the 16th century.
+Red Bay, so known for the view of the reddish bluffs as boats enter the harbour through the western tickle, or passage, was a seasonal home to Basque whalers in the 16th century.

 Through years of archival and archaeological research—that took place both on land and under the waters of Red Bay Harbour—it was discovered that men and boys from the Basque region of Spain and France were making annual voyages to the Strait of Belle Isle (known to them as the “Grand Bay”) from the 1540s to the early 1600s.
 In wooden ships built with large cargo holds to accommodate sometimes up to 2000 barrels of whale oil, the whalers came in search of North Atlantic and Greenland Right whales.
-During the peak whaling periods of the 1580s there were upwards of a thousand men whaling out of Red Bay alone.
+During the peak whaling periods of the 1550s and 60s there were upwards of a thousand men whaling out of Red Bay alone.
 A barrel of oil could fetch high prices on the market during peak periods and ship owners and outfitters could pay their expenses, pay the crew and make a good profit in the meantime.
 Whale oil was a valuable commodity in Europe during that time because it was a brighter burning lamp oil and was a serviceable lubricant for leather products and an additive for paints, varnishes, and soap.

 By the mid-1500s, the Basques had established whaling stations in several ports along the Labrador South coast and along the Québec North Shore.
 Excavations revealed that Red Bay was one of the most extensively used stations with at least a dozen whale oil rendering sites identified along the shores of Saddle Island as well as on the main land.
 These sites revealed the remains of ovens where whale fat was rendered into oil in copper cauldrons over fire pits.
 Also discovered adjacent to those sites, in the harbour itself, were the remains of four galleons and several small whaling boats.